Discipline – Policies on Student Rights and Discipline

 - Except in the case of an emergency as defined in No. 5 above, no disciplinary penalty may be implemented during the ten (10) working days in which a student is entitled to request a hearing of the decision of the Vice President by an impartial party or panel, nor during the period in which any such hearing is being conducted.

-- Disciplinary procedures regarding sexual assault: The federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act outlines specific requirements for conducting disciplinary procedures regarding sexual assault.
+- Disciplinary procedures regarding sexual assault: The federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act outline specific requirements for conducting disciplinary procedures regarding sexual assault.
+The Violence Against Women Act (VAWA) and Campus Sexual Violence Elimination Act (SaVE) require the College to address sexual violence (domestic violence, dating violence and stalking) through awareness, education and establishment of specific disciplinary procedures.
 These requirements are outlined in the Campus Security Handbook and may be obtained from the Security Services Department or via the College website.

 Section 5 – Disciplinary Penalties

 “Disciplinary penalty” shall mean any action affecting the status of the individual as a student, taken by the College in response to student misconduct, including but not limited to the following.